Balayage VS Highlights, Which One To Choose?

 Whether you choose balayage or traditional highlights, coloring your hair can damage your hair.
 Moreover, brassiness can be an issue for colored hair.
 In the next section, we have listed a few tips to care for your colored hair.

-Frequently Asked Questions About Balayage Or Highlights
+8. FAQ About Balayage Or Highlights

 A: Yes, of course!
 The balayage technique adds depth to short hair.